Today’s MBA Student is Tomorrow’s Entrepreneur: Gender’s Impact on Career Choices

 - The belief that entrepreneurs launch companies chiefly for financial gain is a myth.
-Only 15% of male and 2% of female founders consider this to be their primary motivation.
+Only 15% of male and 2% of female founders consider this a primary motivation.

-- Common wisdom that you must have a STEM degree or be a prior entrepreneur to be a successful tech founder was dismissed nearly unanimously by current founders and VCs alike.
+- Common wisdom that you must have a STEM degree or an entrepreneurial background to be a successful tech founder was dismissed nearly unanimously by founders and VCs alike.

-- Traditional thinking that women founders are more risk-averse than men or are unable to balance work/family is dated.
-More than twice the percentage of male founders indicated that “Balancing family and work” was a strong barrier (31% versus 17%) and they also rated the “Need for financial security” as a strong barrier in slightly higher numbers (49% versus 42%) than women.
+- Traditional thinking that women founders are more risk-averse than men, or are unable to balance work/family, is dated.
+More than twice the percentage of male founders indicated that “balancing family and work” was a strong barrier (31% versus 17% of women), and they also rated the “need for financial security” as a strong barrier in slightly higher numbers than women.

 Investor Thinking Needs a Refresh

-- More than half of VCs assume men are much more likely to have attributes like “Prior start up experience” and the “Desire to scale a business massively” when the founder responses refute this.
+- More than half of VCs assume men are much more likely to have attributes like “prior start up experience” and the “desire to scale a business massively” when founder responses refute this.

 - VCs don’t seem to understand the importance of family in the entrepreneurial equation.
-Not a single VC selected “Gaining the support of family” among the top 5 barriers to entrepreneurial success, when it was chosen by nearly a quarter of male and female founders.
-Similarly, less than 5% of VCs ranked “Balancing work with family commitments” in their top 5 potential barriers, when male and female founders selected it at 6X and 3X of that ratio respectively.
+Not a single VC selected “gaining the support of family” among the top 5 barriers to entrepreneurial success, when it was chosen by nearly a quarter of founders

 It is Not a Level Playing Field

-- In large percentages both male and female VCs saw all but one of the 16 potential barriers to entrepreneurial success that were measured as likely to impact women founders more than men.
+- Both male and female VCs saw all of the 16 potential barriers to entrepreneurial success we measured as likely to impact women founders more than men.

 - Over 40% of women entrepreneurs consider the limited number of women VCs to be a significant barrier to their success.

-Research shows what many have long suspected: women entrepreneurs are poised to lead the next wave of growth in global technology ventures.
-The full report, prepared by Illuminate Ventures, documents the performance of women entrepreneurs in the past decade and the trends that are propelling them towards critical mass in the high-tech sector.
+Our research shows what many have long suspected: Women entrepreneurs are poised to lead the next wave of growth in global technology ventures.
+The full report, prepared by Illuminate Ventures, documents the performance of women entrepreneurs in the past decade and the trends propelling them towards a critical mass in the high-tech sector.

-- Big Progress in Recent Times: More women are serving as officers of venture-backed companies with successful exits.
+- Leadership Progress: More women are serving as officers of venture-backed companies with successful exits.
 In 1988, only 4% of the 134 firms that went public in the U.S. had women in top management positions.
 Of 2009’s 19 high-tech IPOs, all but two had at least one woman officer.

-- Expanded IP Contributions: From 1985 to 2005, the annual number of U.S. female-invented fractional software patents increased 45-fold – three times the average growth rate in that sector.
+- Expanded IP Contributions: From 1985 to 2005, the annual number of female-invented fractional software patents in the U.S. increased 45-fold – three times the average growth rate in that sector.

-- Growing Influence in Tech: Women-owned or led firms are the fastest growing sector of new venture creation in the U.S., growing at five times the rate of all new firms between 1997 and 2006 – now representing nearly 50% of all privately held businesses.
+- Growing Influence in Tech: Women-owned or led firms are the fastest-growing sector of new venture creation in the U.S., expanding at five times the rate of all new firms between 1997 and 2006 – now representing nearly 50% of all privately-held businesses.

-- Diversity Improves Performance: Organizations that are the most inclusive of women in top management achieve 35% higher ROE and 34% better total return to shareholders versus their peers – and research shows gender diversity to be particularly valuable where innovation is key.
+- Diversity Improves Performance: Organizations that are the most inclusive of women in top management achieve 35% higher ROE and 34% better total return to shareholders versus their peers.
+Research shows gender diversity is particularly valuable where innovation is key.